matter-labs/anvil-zksync/README.md

 ## 📃 Caching

 The node will cache certain network request by default to disk in the `.cache` directory.
-Alternatively the caching can be disabled tor set to in-memory only via the `--cache=none|memory|disk` parameter.
+Alternatively the caching can be disabled or set to in-memory only via the `--cache=none|memory|disk` parameter.

 ```bash